 Most restaurants are found around the parking lot in the tourist village.
 Here you can find hot pot and several places serving fairly similar meals.
 The pick of the bunch seems to be 999 Restaurant (九九九餐廳) on the second floor, and nearly identical Xin Xingguang (新星光餐廳) next door.

-Their large soups, mountain greens, noodles, and other Chinese-style dishes are perfect after a long chilly day.
+Their large soups, mountain greens, noodles, and other local-style dishes are perfect after a long chilly day.
 I personally loved the cold tofu slices with delicious local wasabi and soy sauce.
 Fresh Alishan’s wasabi is more flavorful and less sinus-burning than wasabi you might be used to from typical sushi shops.
-Coffee is also grown on Alishan and sold in many of the shops, but (I’m embarrassed to say) I haven’t tried it!!

 When to Visit Alishan